 “Thank you, Madam President,” Vanessa said as she took a seat at the table to the right of the president.
 She took out a number of datapads and put them on the table in front of her.
 “Madam President, I have some classified material I need to speak to you about.”

-“Alright,” Crow turned to Lisa.
+“Alright,” Crow turned to Sarah.
 “Please send for my national security advisor.”
-Lisa nodded her head and walked out of the room.
+Sarah nodded her head and walked out of the room.
 A couple of moments later, Alexia Lacasa walked in.
 As Alexia sat down, Crow pressed a button on the underside of the table and the whole room became a Sensitive Compartmented Information Facility (SCIF).
 Several locks on the windows and doors of the room locked, windows automatically tinted, and signal jammers and white noise generators were turned on so as to eliminate the possibility of electronic and auditory listening devices.

 “Good,” Vanessa nodded her head as she turned to one of the classified systems in the room, systems that couldn’t be accessed unless the room was in SCIF mode.
 She spent a few moments establishing a VPN datalink to the various military and intelligence agency systems.
 Accessing the Space Force’s top-secret systems took a few moments more before she called up the files she needed.
 “As you know, Admiral Kimery’s fleet was nearly wiped out when a virus infected her fleet’s computer system.”
 Christina and Alexia nodded their heads, knowing that much.
 “But what you don’t know is how the fleet got infected.
 Based upon some intel that we’ve been gathering over the last few weeks; we’ve concluded that that wasn’t by accident.”